alepaz/Demo_GraphQL_Apollo_ReactJS/README.md

-# Demo_GraphQL_Apollo_ReactJS
+# Lyrical-GraphQL
-Demo implementando GraphQL para proveer el servicio y ser consumido con React utilizando Apollo
+Starter project from a GraphQL course on Udemy.com